ezYakaEagle442/aks-java-petclinic-mic-srv/README.md

 on ContainerID
 // at this point before the next pipe, columns from both tables are available to be "projected".
 Due to both
 // tables having a "Name" column, we assign an alias as PodName to one column which we actually want
-| project TimeGenerated, PodName, LogEntry, LogEntrySource
+| project TimeGenerated, PodName, LogEntrySource, LogEntry
 | summarize by TimeGenerated, LogEntry
 | order by TimeGenerated desc